azadxperias2012/ted/README.md

 ## Build and Run the application

+- Place the **TED-22kData.csv** file in the ted directory.
+- The file will be read for loading the data from csv to in-memory h2 database.
-To run the application, execute:
+- To run the application, execute the following maven command:

 `mvn package && java -jar target/ted-0.0.1-SNAPSHOT.jar`